InterDigitalInc/EdgeLink/ONOS/onos_install.md

 ## Mesh controller reachability

 The mesh controller needs an IP address that could reach the mesh network (on the interface to reach the GW node).
 It is a prerequisite for the [Nodes reachability](#Nodes).
+The mesh controller default IP address shall be set to 192.168.200.200.

 ## Nodes reachability